graalvm/simplelanguage/README.md

 * Optimize the division implementation (SLDivNode) to cache for the identity of the second double division argument.
 * Identify the main loop in the output if you run the example with ./run_assembly and ensure that the idiv instruction is gone.
 * Open igv by running ./igv and dump the compiler graph by running "./run_dump example_divion.sl".
 Inspect the graph and ensure that the division operation is gone.
 * If you run the example_division_polymorphic.sl with an inline cache for the second division argument of size 2, how many loops does the compiled machine code contain?
-Identify the Graal compiler phase that is responsible for generating multiple loops.
+Identify the Graal compiler phase that is responsible for the unswitching of the loops.

 ###2) Zero overhead tracing (example_trace.sl)
 * Implement tracing for SLAddNode like below, but with zero overhead for the isTracingEnabled() check.